 It’s not easy to prove the ROI of ERP data security.
 Justifying the investment requires an understanding of the threat landscape, attack probability and potential losses.
 With this information, you or your CISO can convince executives that ongoing cybersecurity is necessary to support the organization’s goals.

-Once you have buy-in, it’s important to hire ERP consultants to help you develop a digital strategy that prevent hackers from accessing the most vital parts of their ERP system.
+Once you have buy-in, it’s important to hire ERP consultants to help you develop a digital strategy that prevents hackers from accessing the most vital parts of your ERP system.
 While ERP vendors can provide ongoing maintenance and support, your best bet for ensuring data security is hiring an independent ERP consultant who recognizes the importance of contingency planning and developing a solid digital strategy.

 To speak with our experts about ERP data security, request a free consultation below.

 - Gartner, Is the Cloud Secure?, https://www.gartner.com/smarterwithgartner/is-the-cloud-secure/, March 2018